 - The 2000s: plastic waste rose more in a single decade than it had in the previous 40 years

-Since the 1950s, the rate of plastic production has grown faster than any other material.
+Since the 1950s, plastic production has grown faster than any other material.
 Production increased from 2.3 million tonnes in 1950 to 448 million tons by 2015.
 The production and manufacturing of plastics are expected to double by 2050.

 Plastics are now a part of our day-to-day life.
 The convenience of plastic has led to a throw-away culture.

 Single-use plastics account for 40% of all plastics produced annually.
-It is estimated that we now produce over 300 million tonnes of plastic waste every year, which is equivalent to the weight of the entire human population.
+We are estimated to have over 300 million tonnes of plastic waste yearly, equivalent to the weight of the entire human population.

 Plastics’ variability, flexibility, and convenience have led to overuse and dependence on single-use or disposal plastic.

-The properties that make plastic so desirable (durability and resistance), also make them nearly impossible for nature to completely break down.
-That means they never fully disappear, they just keep getting smaller and smaller.
+The properties that make plastic so desirable (durability and resistance) make it nearly impossible for nature to break down completely.
+That means they never entirely disappear and keep getting smaller and smaller.

 As long as plastics are still present, they will continue to cause harm to the environment, wildlife and marine animals, and humans.

 Related content: Things You Can Do to Help Save the Ocean